xmos/lib_xcore_math/README.rst

 ----------------------------------------------------------

 ``lib_xcore_math`` offers the possibility to develop DSP algorithms and test them for functional correctness using an x86 processor.
+Brief descriptions of the examples are present in the ReadMe files present in the ``example`` directory and its subdirectories.

 To build the existing examples and tests on Linux and MacOS, you need to first configure CMake.
 From the root of the cloned repository, the following command may be used: ::